cdcarter/cdcarter.github.com/_posts/2015-07-19-soql-for-view.md

 ![Beans!](http://www.seriouseats.com/recipes/assets_c/2014/08/20140827-black-beans-vicky-wasik-4-thumb-625xauto-410002.jpg)

 But I wasn't just chopping potatoes today, I was also thinking about Salesforce, thinking about SOQL.
-[Kieren Jameson](http://womencodeheroes.com/), who I had the absolutely honor of being recognized alongside for [July Hub Heroes](http://www.salesforcefoundation.org/hub-heroes-july-2015/), wrote an absolutely _stunning_ introduction to SOQL a few months ago called [Cooking with Code](http://womencodeheroes.com/2015/04/cooking-with-code-a-sweet-intro-to-soql-part-one/) and I highly recommend it.
+[Kieren Jameson](http://womencodeheroes.com/), who I had the total honor of being recognized alongside for [July Hub Heroes](http://www.salesforcefoundation.org/hub-heroes-july-2015/), wrote an absolutely _stunning_ introduction to SOQL a few months ago called [Cooking with Code](http://womencodeheroes.com/2015/04/cooking-with-code-a-sweet-intro-to-soql-part-one/) and I highly recommend it.

 As I was doing my own cooking and coding, I remembered a rarely mentioned but super great feature of SOQL that I wish more people would talk about, so I'm going to share it with you.